Regulations Clinic and Healthcare Provider Best Practices!

 Financial controls and internal audits

-Separate duties for fraud prevention: breaking up billing, payment posting, deposit handling and reconciliation tasks.
+Separate duties for fraud prevention: Breaking up billing, payment posting, deposit handling and reconciliation tasks.
 Set thresholds for approval of write-offs and credit adjustments.
 Perform regular self-audits of billing cycles, patient refunds and vendor checks.
 Robust internal controls protect cash flow and ensure trust with payers and patients.

 Budgeting and Forecasting for Growth and Ambiguity